Prevention and Preparedness During COVID-19 Outbreak

 Sure, it may seem less sociable, but what can be more polite than preventing the spread of COVID-19 and the flu?

-In Hawaii we must prepare for the likelihood that widespread community transmission of COVID-19 will continue.
+In Hawaii we must assume that community transmission of COVID-19 will continue.
 In such a situation, this practice will be one of the most important tools for preventing further spread.

 It may seem strange to think that getting your flu shot will help with the COVID-19 outbreak, but it can help reduce the burden on our healthcare system.